Kellen Mond

-Kellen Louis Mond (born June 22, 1999) is an American professional football quarterback who played in the United Football League (UFL).
+Kellen Louis Mond (born June 22, 1999) is an American professional football quarterback.
 He played college football for the Texas A&M Aggies, where he was a four-year starter and became one of three SEC quarterbacks to record over 9,000 career passing yards with 1,500 rushing yards.
 Mond was selected by the Minnesota Vikings in the third round of the 2021 NFL draft.

 Early life

 Mond originally attended Ronald Reagan High School in San Antonio, Texas, before transferring to IMG Academy in Bradenton, Florida, prior to his senior year.
 As a senior, he passed for 1,936 yards and 20 touchdowns and rushed for 775 yards and 18 touchdowns.
 Mond was rated by the Rivals.com recruiting network as a five-star recruit and was ranked as the number one dual-threat quarterback in his class.
 He committed to Texas A&M University to play college football under head coach Kevin Sumlin.